tribuntu/devopsclass/README.md

 - accountsdb.sql file is a mysql dump file.we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < accountsdb.sql

+# Application
+- Edit /src/main/resources/application.properties conf file for desired values
+- PS: Use the same values in the docker compose file for corresponding docker images variables

+# Docker images
+- To build docker images go to the directory containing dockerfile and run
+- > docker build -t projectname/containername:TAG .